This post contains affiliate links.

 Finally, I love the Ospry Farpoint 55 because it’s easy to clip everything up nice and cozy.
 I’m not always wearing it and sometimes I have to check the bag or carry it by hand.
 A cloth covers all the straps and the side handle makes carrying it as a suitcase easy if the need ever arises.

-Daniel and I also both had a buckle ripped off the bottom of our bags by airlines, which is partially our fault for not clipping it up better, but I still expected them to be a little sturdier.
+It’s pretty sturdy but we’ve still had some small mishaps.
+Daniel and I both had a buckle ripped off the bottom of our bags by airlines, although that’s partially our fault for not clipping it up better.

 Osprey Farpoint 55 Review: My Experience